Weight: 2

 Unix directories

 This might be your enlightening moment in your Linux journey.
-Understanding Filesystem Hierarchy Standard (FHS) can help you find your programs, configs, logs and ... without having prior knowledge about them.
-This is standard and the latest revision is for 2015.
+Understanding Filesystem Hierarchy Standard (FHS) can help you find your programs, configs, logs and more without having prior knowledge about them.
+The table below has been the standard the latest revision since 2015.

 Directory Description